GENERAL SCHOOL PROGRAMS FREQUENTLY ASKED QUESTIONS

 Cancellation or changes requested less than 2 weeks prior to your program will incur a $50 administration fee charge.
 No refunds are granted for no-shows.

-How do we provide feedback on a school program?
+How do I provide feedback on a school program?

 We would love to hear what you and your students thought of our programming.
 This helps us ensure we remain as relevant and engaging as possible and is especially useful for now programs like our virtual experiences.
 Please let us know by filling out this quick questionnaire: